Ralpina/Workshop-OTU-pipeline/README.md

 :triangular_flag_on_post::computer: Some sanity checks:
- - We can have a look at the number of unique codes extracted from the file names, where by unique code we indicate the code associated to a DNA template:
+ - We can have a look at the number of unique codes extracted from the file names, where by unique code we indicate the code associated with a DNA template:
    ```wc -l codes.txt```
    <details>
    <summary> Answer... </summary>